LAION-AI/Open-Assistant/model/pretokenizer/README.md

 ### Configuration

-The datamix to proces can be configured with one or multiple sections in the `configs/pretokenize.yaml` file.
+The datamix to process can be configured with one or multiple sections in the `configs/pretokenize.yaml` file.

 ### Example usage